psu13/mutable-states/content/Tips for Gankers.md

 This fight also also contains a rare sighting of me backstabbing someone.
 Given how common this tactic is in Dark Souls PVP and how easy it apparently is to exploit, I am really bad at getting backstabs and hardly ever land one.
 But here I land not one but *two*, and the final one is also the killing blow.
 WOG into backstab for the win.
 Yay.

+**Last Tip That I Forgot**

+I remembered this one after I pushed the publish button, so it has to go down here.

+**Tip #7:** Don't use Firestorm.
+It doesn't work.

+In this video it's actually the other red phantom that casts the spell.
+But the spell hits nothing so it illustrates that if you just stand out of the way you are never in any danger.
+So when squads try to use it on me the result is basically the same as here:

+> <iframe width="560" height="315" src="https://www.youtube.com/embed/x84vG578h1Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>